mfms-ncsu/galant-js/0-system-test-plan.md

 5. Move some nodes of n42-t48v150 to see if they shift correctly; do this both in edit mode and during algorithm execution
 6. (!)
 Load (+) shift-test.
 Move node B into position 4, occupied by E. Then move node J into position 1, occupied by G.

+## Trees

+### Arbitrary trees

+#### (!)
+Run `src/testing/sequencing.js`
+- should create four nodes: 0, 1, 2, 3
+- nodes 1, 2, 3 will become children of 0 in that order
+- the order is changed to 2, 1, 3
+- the order is changed to 3, 1, 2
+- the order is changed to 3, 2, 1 (`setChildren` works with a subset of the children)
+- an error occurs: no edge from 1 to 0
+- it is still possible to step back and forth

+#### Preorder and postorder

+Run `preorder_traversal.js` and `postorder_traversal.js` on any of the `ub?.tree` files in `tree-tests`

+### Binary search trees

+#### Insertion

+7
+4,3 - insert left twice
+5 - insert right with left present
+6 - insert right
+9 - insert right with left present
+10,11 - insert right twice
+8 - insert left with right present

+#### deletion

+create tree with insertion sequence 7,1,8,5,3,2,4
+(-7) - finding greatest predecessor and shifting with right dummy (-1) - shift with left dummy
+(-4) - leaf

+### Red/black trees

+#### insertion sequence
+- see Goodrich and Tamassia, *Algorithm Design*, pp. 175-6
+- or Goodrich, Tamassia and Golwasser *Data Structures & Algorithms*, pp. 515-6

+* 4, 7
+* 12 - rotate so 7 becomes root (LL)
+* 15 - recolor so that 15 only is red
+* 3, 5
+* 14 - rotate so 14 has 12 and 15 as children (RL)
+* 18 - recolor 12 and 15 black
+* 16 - rotate so 16 has 15 and 18 as children (LR)
+* 17 - a recolor followed by a rotation that puts 14 at the root (RR)

+#### deletion sequence
+ - see Goodrich and Tamassia, *Algorithm Design*, pp. 182-3

+Start with tree from insertion sequence, saved as **public/collection/trees/rt-example.tree**

+* -3
+* -12 double black => restructure with subtree [4,5,7]
+* -17
+* -18 double black => recolor
+* -15
+* -16 double black => adjustment followed by recoloring

 ## Error handling

 ### Graph input